opensource-observer/oso/apps/docs/docs/contribute/connect-data.md

 Once you've finished developing the plugin, you'll need to package the plugin for use.
-Luckily, the `oso` repository is automatically configured to handle packaging all plugins in the `cloudquery` directory as long as they're Python or typescript plugins.
+Luckily, the `oso` repository is automatically configured to handle packaging all plugins in the `cloudquery` directory as long as they're Python or TypeScript plugins.
 So, as long as you have followed this guide the automation in the repository will handle properly building, packaging, and publishing a docker image for your CloudQuery plugin.

 ### Adding your plugin to the data pipeline

-In the future the data pipeline will likely be managed by dagster or something similar, however at this time the entire data pipeline lives in a single workflow on github and is run every 24 hours at 02:00 UTC.
+In the future the data pipeline will likely be managed by [Dagster](https://dagster.io/) or something similar, however at this time the entire data pipeline lives in a single [workflow on GitHub](https://github.com/opensource-observer/oso/actions/workflows/warehouse-run-data-pipeline.yml) and is run every 24 hours at 02:00 UTC.

 To add your plugin to that workflow you will need to do 2 things: